NebraZKP/upa/spec/protocol/upa-1.2.0.md

 - looks up the verification key $\vk$ using $\cid$ and performs the full proof verification for $(\vk, \pi, \PI)$.
 The transaction is rejected if the proof is not valid.
 - increments the stored count `numVerifiedInSubmission[`$\sidx$`]`

-The aggregator is punished only when all proofs in the submission have been shown to be valid.
+The claimant receives compensation only when all proofs in the submission have been shown to be valid.
 As such, after the above, the contract:

 - checks the condition `numVerifiedInSubmission[`$\sidx$`] == n` (where `n` is the number of proofs in the original submission $\sid$).
 - if this final condition holds then validity of all proofs in the submission has been shown and the aggregator is punished.